-- A variation in Twenty Thousand Leagues Under the Sea: Captain Nemo informs his prisoners that everything they are eating was taken from the ocean.
+- A variation in 20,000 Leagues Under the Sea: Captain Nemo informs his prisoners that everything they are eating was taken from the ocean.
 One of them is less than thrilled to know he's eating octopus embryo gelatin.

-- In Halo: First Strike, while negotiating with an insurrectionist community for repairs for their ship the bridge crew of the Gettysburg-Ascendant Justice are treated to refreshments that Governor Jiles brags are grown from the hydroponics gardens in the asteroid.
+- In Halo: First Strike, while negotiating with an Insurrectionist community for repairs to their ship, the bridge crew of the Gettysburg-Ascendant Justice are treated to refreshments that Governor Jiles brags are grown from the hydroponics gardens in the asteroid.

-- In Street Magic, when Briar is entering the stronghold of the Big Bad, he notices at once the luxuriant and flourishing gardens of the rich widow — very strange in a landscape that has been suffering from a long drought.
+- In Street Magic, when Briar is entering the stronghold of the Big Bad, he notices at once the luxuriant and flourishing gardens of the rich widow — very strange in a landscape that is in the middle of a desert (the city is a Fantasy Counterpart Culture to a Middle Eastern one).
 When he asks the plants how they're so strong, they answer "Rich food!"
 This is before Briar learns what the widow is using as fertilizer...

 - Parodied hilariously in Seinfeld: